lsr5/projects/drawpixel/README.md

-# how to compile
+# how to run

-to compile, execute these this command:
+to compile, execute this command:
 ```
 gcc -o drawpixel drawpixel.c `sd2-config --cflags --libs`
 ```